Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

-# Features module: how to share a site’s configuration with others?
+# Features module Drupal 7: how to share a site’s configuration with others?

 If you had a chance to build one or two Drupal sites,  you probably already know that Drupal sites consists of three parts:
 **Code** (modules, themes…) stored in files, **Configuration**  (content types, Views, Panels…) stored in the database, and **Content** (nodes, terms…) stored in the database.